NeRF--: Neural Radiance Fields Without Known Camera Parameters: Introduction

 \section{Introduction}

-The ability to fly through our three-dimensional world has been the dream of human beings for thousands of years --- from the 3500-year-old story of Daedalus and Icarus in ancient Greek mythology, to the earliest scientific attempts of Leonardo da Vinci to build flying machines in the late 1400s~\cite{niccoli2006history}.
-Thanks to the recent advances in virtual reality~(VR) technology, it is now possible to capture a digital version of our world and generate arbitrary views, allowing us to traverse the world through a virtual lens.

-To generate photo-realistic views of a real-world scene from any viewpoint, it not only requires to understand the 3D scene geometry, but also to model complex viewpoint-dependent appearance resulting from sophisticated light transport phenomena.
-One way to achieve this is by constructing a so-called 5D plenoptic function that directly models the light passing through each point in space~\cite{Adelson91theplenoptic} (or a 4D light field~\cite{Gortler1996Lumigraph,Levoy1996light} if we restrict ourselves outside the convex hull of the objects of interest).
-Unfortunately, it is not feasible in practice to physically measure a densely sampled plenoptic function.
-As an alternative, Novel View Synthesis~(NVS) aims to approximate such a dense light field from only sparse observations, such as a small set of images captured from diverse viewpoints.
+Generating photo-realistic images from arbitrary viewpoints not only requires to understand the 3D scene geometry but also complex viewpoint-dependent appearance resulted from sophisticated light transport phenomena.
+One way to achieve this is by constructing a 5D plenoptic function that directly models the light passing through each point in space~\cite{Adelson91theplenoptic}~(or a 4D light field~\cite{Gortler1996Lumigraph,Levoy1996light} if we restrict ourselves outside the convex hull of the objects of interest).
+Unfortunately, physically measuring such a plenoptic function is usually not feasible in practice.
+As an alternative, Novel View Synthesis~(NVS) aims to generate the unseen views from a small set of images captured from diverse viewpoints.

-In literature, a large amount of research effort has been devoted to developing methods for novel view synthesis.
-One group aims to explicitly reconstruct the surface geometry and the appearance on the surface from the observed sparse views~\cite{Debevec1996,Zitnick2004,Chaurasia2013,Waechter2014Texturing,Casual3D2017,Wiles20}.
-For the purpose of reconstructing 3D geometry from 2D images, techniques like Structure-from-Motion (SfM)~\cite{Faugeras01geometry} establish correspondences and simultaneously estimate the camera parameters if they are not directly available.
-However, these methods often struggle to synthesise high-fidelity images due to imperfect surface reconstruction and limited capacity for modelling complex view-dependent effects, such as specularity, transparency and global illumination.

-Another group of approaches adopt volume-based representations to directly model the appearance of the entire space~\cite{Soft3DReconstruction,zhou2018stereo,mildenhall2019llff,sitzmann2019srns,mildenhall2020nerf}, and use volumetric rendering techniques to generate images.
-This enables smooth gradients for photometry-based optimisation, and is capable of modelling highly complex shapes and materials with sophisticated view-dependent effects.
-Among these approaches, Neural Radiance Fields (NeRF) have recently gained popularity due to its exceptional simplicity and performance for synthesising high-quality images of complex real-world scenes.
-The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a multi-layer perceptron (MLP), bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.